kdsrivastav/Car_Selling_Website/README.md

 ## Deployment
 After Starting Apache and MySQL in XAMPP, follow the following steps

-- Extract file
+- Download Folder cars_sell
-- Copy the main project folder
+- Copy the cars_sell folder and  paste in xampp/htdocs/
-- Paste in xampp/htdocs/

 Now Connecting Database
 - Open a browser and go to URL http://localhost/phpmyadmin/